Jeff Lewis from the Bravo TV series “Flipping Out” was chosen to design House Beautiful’s Kitchen of the Year 2010.

 The kitchen was open to the public in July.
 Did any of you get to see it in person?

 What do you think of the Kitchen of the Year?
-Were you more excited about it than I was?
+Do you like his “California Modern” style?